dawitemu1/Medical-chronic-cancer-disease-image-caption-generation-/README.md

 These generated captions are compared to the actual captions from the dataset and evaluated using BLEU scores as the evaluation metrics.
 A score closer to 1 indicates that the predicted and actual captions are very similar.
-As the scores are calculated for the whole test data, we get a mean value which includes good and not so good captions.
-Some of the examples can be seen below:
+As the scores are calculated for the whole test data, we get a mean value which includes good and not so good captions. we give the threshehold values, if BELU> 0.7 what we call it Good capron and else if it BELU<0.3 is bad caption, Some of the examples can be seen below:
 ![image](https://github.com/user-attachments/assets/43792bbd-4d66-4eed-8550-5ea417d4fabd)

 ![image](https://github.com/user-attachments/assets/f8fcc4b7-97b0-40ed-89aa-43e3625cc187)